Mikki Hebl

 Michelle (Mikki) Rae Hebl is an applied psychologist whose research focuses on workplace discrimination and barriers experienced by stigmatized individuals.
-She is the Martha and Henry Malcolm Lovett Professor of Psychology and Management at Rice University and affiliated with the Jones Graduate School of Business.
+She is the Martha and Henry Malcolm Lovett Professor of Psychological Sciences at Rice University and affiliated with the Jones Graduate School of Business.

 Hebl was the 2016 recipient of Baylor University's national Robert Foster Cherry Award for great teaching.
-She previously received Rice University's George R. Brown Prize for Superior Teaching (multiple years), and the Distinguished Teaching Contributions Award from the Society of Industrial/Organizational Psychology (2008).
+She has received more than 20 teaching awards, including Rice University's George R. Brown Prize for Superior Teaching (multiple years), and the Distinguished Teaching Contributions Award from the Society of Industrial/Organizational Psychology (2008).
 After receiving the George R. Brown Certificate of Highest Merit (2015), Hebl was retired from receiving further teaching awards from Rice University.

 Biography

 Hebl in a native of Pardeeville, Wisconsin.
-She received her B.A. degree in psychology with honors at Smith College in 1991, where she studies with Professor Phil Peake.
+She received her B.A. degree in psychology with honors at Smith College in 1991, where she studied with Professor Phil Peake.
 Hebl completed a master's degree in psychology at Texas A&M University in 1993.
 She then attended Dartmouth College where she obtained her Ph.D. in psychology in 1997 under the supervision of Robert E. Kleck.
 Her dissertation titled "Nonstigmatized individuals' reactions to the acknowledgment and valuation of a stigma by overweight individuals and physically disabled individuals" began a line of research on social stigma.

 Hebl joined the faculty of Rice University in 1998.
 She has received multiple research grants, including funding from the National Institutes of Health, the National Cancer Institute, and an ADVANCE award from the National Science Foundation.
 In 2014, Hebl received the Academy of Management's Sage Award for Scholarly Contributions.

-Hebl is an avid long-distance runner who has completed a marathon in every state.
+Hebl is an avid long-distance runner who has completed a marathon in every state and on every continent.